 Certain cosmetics, especially those from the Middle East, India, and Asia, may also contain high levels of lead.
-Cosmetics known to contain lead are Kohl, Suma, and Cerise.
+Cosmetics known to contain lead are Kohl, Surma, and Ceruse.

 Questions?
 Call the Leadline

 Lead prevention information and referral.
 Spanish, Russian and Vietnamese interpreters available.